Have you ever been asked who your hero is?

-Most of what we know in the West about Genghis Khan is that he was a brutal warlord as the History channel will have you believe.
+Most of what we know in the West about Genghis Khan is that he was a brutal warlord.
+He and the Mongols were a bloodthirsty horde.
 His conquests were the start of the largest empire known to man.
-He and the Mongols were a bloodthirsty horde.
-Most of this information we have is written by his enemies.
-Of course, they wrote negative things about Genghis Khan.
+However, most of the stories we have about Genghis Khan was written by his enemies.
+Of course, they wrote negative things about him.
 Genghis Khan encouraged the propaganda because he needed fear on his side.
 His army was many times smaller than his enemies.

 The Mongols didn’t have written language until Genghis Khan.
 He had the Mongol script developed.
 What Mongols did write down they kept secret, which is why we don’t know much from their point of view.
 All that changed when the Secret History was discovered.

 Genghis Khan was the first ruler to use paper money.
 He created the first Pony Express postal service.
 When Thomas Jefferson added freedom of religion to the United States Constitution, it was inspired by Genghis Khan whose own empire was open to people of all religious backgrounds.

 Genghis Khan had ingenuity.
 He was creative, tenacious, and had an indomitable spirit.
-All are factors that I believe are important to have in life.
+All are factors that I believe are important.
 It doesn’t matter if you are down on your luck at work or in life if you have those characteristics.
 I believe each of those can be learned, practiced, and formed into a habit.

-Genghis Khan wasn’t perfect but he didn’t rise to be the leader of the Mongols by being purely ruthless.
+Genghis Khan was far from perfect but he didn’t rise to be the leader of the Mongols by being purely ruthless.

 6 Leadership Lessons from Genghis Khan

 Part of how Genghis Khan rose to be the top Mongol leader was because he knew how to network.
-When Genghis Khan first began rising out of poverty, Mongolia was composed of different steppe tribes.
+When Genghis Khan first began his rise out of poverty, Mongolia was composed of different steppe tribes.
 The group that followed Genghis was called the Mongols and that is how the country eventually got its name.